29/04/2020 by Article 0 Comments

 “We will not accept operational failures that – but for a lack of sufficient contingency planning – see consumers stuck on the phone for hours trying to speak to their bank, unable to complete a house sale or purchase or facing uncertainty over whether they will be able to pay their rent on time because they cannot transfer their money … I’d also like to make it absolutely clear that identifying your firm’s maximum tolerable level of disruption to an important business service - from a public interest perspective – should produce a threshold that is quite different to your established risk appetite and risk tolerance metrics … … This is not a box ticking exercise ….
 This is not about what you are willing to, or think you can, ‘get away with’, because you think the worst is unlikely to happen.
 We need to know that you have planned for the worst and are able to continue to deliver your important business services when the worst does happen … We want customers protected by actions you can take now.” *

-*Megan Butler, Executive Director of Supervision – Investment, Wholesale and Specialists, speech to TISA Operational Resilience Forum in London, 5 December 2019.
+*Megan Butler, Executive Director of Supervision at the Financial Conduct Authority (FCA) – Investment, Wholesale and Specialists, speech to TISA Operational Resilience Forum in London, 5 December 2019.

 If any senior manager at an FCA-regulated firm is still tempted to think that formal rather than substantial compliance would be adequate, Butler reminded them that they would be held personally responsible – up to and including fines and even jail terms - for operational resilience under the Senior Managers and Certification Regime (SMCR).
 In 2018 Barclays CEO Jes Staley was fined £642,000 by the FCA and the Prudential Regulatory Authority (PRA) under the SMCR, so the threat is material.